 Eligible workers can get up to 12 weeks of paid time off to care for family.
-Your job is protected when you’re on leave.
+The maximum weekly benefit for 2024 is $1,151.16.
+Your job is also protected when you’re on leave.

 - Workers can take Paid Family Leave to:

 - bond with a child within 12 months of birth, adoption, or foster placement.

 - care for a family member with a serious health condition.

 - assist loved ones when a family member is deployed abroad.

 - care for yourself, a child, or a family member during a COVID-19 order of quarantine or isolation.

 - Leave doesn’t have to be taken all at once, but has to be taken for full days, not half days.

 - You can get paid up to 67% of your average weekly wage.
 See how much you can get every week with the Wage Benefit Calculator.

 - Paid Family Leave also provides: